 Balls.
 I know a good hand gesture in response to that!

-I hope you enjoyed my alternative 33 tips towards good conversation.
+So, I do hope you enjoyed my 33 alternative tips towards a good bitchin conversation.
 Leave your comments below and remember to keep gassing.
-You can show your appreciation at paypal, drop me a line for the account details.
+If so, you can show your appreciation at PayPal, drop me a line for the account details.